joeyparrish/pokeheim/testing-script.md

 1. Go to Giovanni (left-ctrl + middle-click on map to teleport)
 1. Verify that his name says "Giovanni"
 1. Verify that his Lox is named "Persian"
-1. Verify that Giovanni text has been overridden
+1. Verify that Giovanni's speech has been overridden
 1. Verify that Giovanni cannot be interacted with, no interact hovertext
 1. Verify that Persian is covered in "shadow smoke"